Why Is Traceability Important?

 After the bug hit one of the processors, the problem was identified and a patch was issued.
 The fundamental issue they had, however, is they had no idea where else that IP was used.
 Sure enough, two weeks later, the same bug hit another processor in the family with the same issue, and another processor two weeks after that.

 A bug was found in the embedded software code for one family of products.
 To remedy this, they re-released the software.
-The issue was the underlying IP in the software used a fundamentally different version of the processor than others.
-This resulted in effectively killing the other processors, as they needed their own special software builds.
+The issue was that the underlying IP in the software used a fundamentally different version of the processor than others.
+This resulted in effectively killing the other processors, as they needed their own software builds.

 Semiconductor and Computer Software Manufacturer

-A U.S.-based engineer was working on their designs that could only be accessed in the United States.
+A U.S.-based engineer was working on designs that could only be accessed in the United States.
 Whether working from the office or working from home, there were no issues.

 Everything else about the design was fine, it could be brought anywhere in the world, but since that one IP was restricted it got lost in the complexity of the larger IP.
 Through no nefarious purposes, that IP was shared overseas, exposing this IP and creating a security violation.

-Ensure Traceability With Methodics IPLM
+Prioritize Traceability Importance With Methodics IPLM

-The common thread in all of these scenarios is in each instance they lacked not only the traceability needed for the design IP, but also the meta data — the who, what, when, where, why, and how of their IP.
+The common thread in all of these scenarios is in each instance they lacked not only the traceability needed for the design IP, but also the metadata — the who, what, when, where, why, and how of their IP.